From the Drain

-From the Drain is a 1967 short film directed by David Cronenberg.
+From the Drain is a 1967 Canadian short film directed by David Cronenberg.

 Plot summary

 The film is centered on two men in a bathtub; it is implied that they are veterans of some past conflict but revealed that they are currently in a mental institution.
 The first man is paranoid about the drain of the tub, the second indifferent to it.
 After the conversation between the two men progresses, a vine-like tendril emerges from the drain to strangle the first man.
 The second shows no emotion to this sudden turn of events and the film ends.